SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 1. Arrange the data for testing code involving SLProtocol calls more easily and faster.
 1. Assert on the result of SLProtocol calls instead of verifying if specific SLProtocol calls were made with specific arguments.
 In other words, test the output, not the implementation.

+The framework achieves this by providing a mock implementation of the `SLProtocol` and `SLProtocolExt` interface, which stores data in internal storage structures.

-## SLProtocolMock Class
+## Mocking SLProtocol

-The framework provides the `SLProtocolMock` class, which extends the `Mock<SLProtocol>` class from the [Moq library](https://www.nuget.org/packages/Moq).
+The framework provides the `SLProtocolMock` class, which extends the `Mock<T>` class from the [Moq library](https://www.nuget.org/packages/Moq).

 An instance of `SLProtocolMock` exposes an instance of `SLProtocol` through its `Object` property.
 It will store any data set using SLProtocol calls such as `SetParameter`, `AddRow`, and others, in internal storage structures.
-As a result, it is possible to

-1. Arrange data by using SLProtocol calls
-1. Assert on that stored data instead of verifying if specific SLProtocol calls were made with specific arguments.
-Again, testing the output, not the implementation.

-> [!NOTE]
-> Because `SLProtocolMock` only provides an instance of `SLProtocol`, the Unit Testing Framework currently does not support `SLProtocolExt`.

 Initializing an instance of the `SLProtocolMock` class is as simple as calling its parameterless constructor.
 This constructor will find the protocol.xml file, parse it and create internal storage for standalone parameters and tables.